 Live.
 Worship.
 Shop.
-Those three words ordain the retro sign leading from Route 65 to Bellevue, the first suburb west of downtown which was named for its beautiful view of the river.
-Once a wealthy area in the 1930s where doctors and lawyers inhabited Victorian and Craftsman-style homes (with mansions to prove it), it is now mostly a working-class neighborhood with a population of 8,350.
+Those three words appear on the retro sign leading from Route 65 to Bellevue, the first suburb west of Downtown.
+It’s a neighborhood named for its beautiful view of the river.
+Once a wealthy area in the 1930s where doctors and lawyers inhabited elegant Victorian and Craftsman homes, it’s now a neighborhood with an up-and-coming vibe.

-The town has an old charm to it, which continues to attract homebuyers, who can find a gem at an affordable price.
-While some older homes were leveled in the 1970s, others were divided into apartments, with original woodwork and fireplaces still intact.
+The town has real charm, and continues to attract homebuyers who can find a gem at an affordable price.
+While some of the areas oldest homes were leveled in the 1970s, others were divided into apartments that retain original woodwork and fireplaces.

 Even the Andrew Bayne Memorial Library is housed in an old Victorian home, built in 1875 by a prominent architect of Allegheny County, James Madison Balph.